-Listed below are some of the easy ways to keep your wood fence protected and to make the most out of your fencing installation investment done by a reputable fence company Houston TX.
+Listed below are some of the easy ways to keep your wood fence protected and to make the most out of your fencing installation investment done by a reputable contractor.
+We often suggest a local company for advise.
 Find out more here and read further:

 Keep plants far from the fence

 A lot of property owners like planting flowers or bushes along their fence lines for aesthetic improvement purposes.
 The plants may provide moisture to the fence, causing the wood to rot.
 You might not see once the moisture from the plants starts to accumulate on the panels.
 Always keep the plants or grass along the fencing structure to be cut or trimmed to keep it from rotting.

 You may also install a plastic tarp above the plants that are thriving close to your fence so that it will be damage-free for a long time.
 Plastic tarps can help in preventing the moisture from the plants from getting into the fencing structure.
 Do not forget to wear your protective gear like a long-sleeve shirt, long pants, goggles, and work gloves as you install the tarp.

 A lot of people fail to sufficiently do this.
 However, fence washing is a great way to make sure that you are not experiencing any decay or rot.
 Removing any additional dirt that could house leaves collection or harmful insects surrounding the post’s base will guarantee that do not get any unsolicited visitors that can lead to rotting.
 Moreover, having your fence pressure washed will make it look as good as new each time you do so.
 But make sure that the wood is treated first.